hobbes78/hobbes78.github.io/_posts/2020-02-26-hdv-uh50-review.md

 The video codec used is [H.264](https://en.wikipedia.org/wiki/Advanced_Video_Coding) and, though it was superseded by both [H.265](https://en.wikipedia.org/wiki/High_Efficiency_Video_Coding) and [H.266](https://en.wikipedia.org/wiki/Versatile_Video_Coding), it's massively popular, with most smartphones featuring hardware-accelerated H.264 decoding.

 The decision to save uncompressed [PCM](https://en.wikipedia.org/wiki/Pulse-code_modulation) sound was probably due to implementation simplicity.
-But it gives you the chance to compress it afterwards exactly as you prefer, or to perform editing without impairing a quality loss, something that cannot be said regarding the video stream.
+But it gives you the chance to compress it afterwards exactly as you prefer, or to perform editing without impairing a quality loss; the same cannot be said of the video stream.

 Finally, the container format could have been the popular [Matroska](https://en.wikipedia.org/wiki/Matroska) instead of [AVI](https://en.wikipedia.org/wiki/Audio_Video_Interleave), but this is really a minor detail.